McGinleyT/CPS490-Auction/README.md

 ![Auction Button Communication Diagram](imgs/ClickAuctionCommunicationDiagram.drawio.png)

 ## Use case 5: User sees auction page and its details
-Description: This use case describes the process by which a user clicks onto a specific auction and views its details
+Description: This use case describes the process by which a user clicks on a specific auction and views its details.

 Actors:
 - User (primary actor)